Strep Throat Infection

 - Your child has a positive Strep test

-- Your child is taking an antibiotic for Strep throat
+- Your child is taking an antibiotic for Strep throat and you have questions

 - You are worried that the fever or sore throat is not getting better fast enough